LucaMaccarini/InstaMacBot/README.md

 #### will be done
 - put a bots controller that can schedule start/stop/pause bots (a user request)
+- bot autostart when instagram stop to block user actions
 - activate the settings panel by putting some settings